Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: The model case:

 \subsection{Uniqueness of zero crossing}

 In order to prove the upper bound in theorem \ref{thm_sf_main_00} for the associated contact forms, we need to know that the zero crossing of $\check{D}_r$ on each $\mathcal{S}_{k,m}$ is unique.

-\begin{prop} For the associated contact form (\ref{eqn_S2S1_contact_00}) on $\check{Y}$, there exists a constant $c>0$ which has the following significance: \begin{enumerate} \item For each $k$ and $m$, the Dirac operator $\check{D}_r$ on $\mathcal{S}_{k,m}$ has at most one zero crossing for $r\geq c$. \item If $k$ is negative, or both $k$ and $m$ are zero, there is no zero crossing for $r\geq c$. \item If the Dirac operator does have a zero crossing on $\mathcal{S}_{k,m}$ at some $r\geq c$, then
+\begin{prop} For the associated contact form (\ref{eqn_S2S1_contact_00}) on $\check{Y}$, there exists a constant $c>0$ such that the following holds. \begin{enumerate} \item For each $k$ and $m$, the Dirac operator $\check{D}_r$ on $\mathcal{S}_{k,m}$ has at most one zero crossing for $r\geq c$. \item If $k$ is negative, or both $k$ and $m$ are zero, there is no zero crossing for $r\geq c$. \item If the Dirac operator does have a zero crossing on $\mathcal{S}_{k,m}$ at some $r\geq c$, then

 \end{enumerate} \end{prop}